Do not choose an ocean that isn’t red. Here’s how to know if yours is…

 QUESTIONS INVITE REVELATION

 So before I ever decided to start sellin’ Offer Creation stuff or anything in the funnel world.
-The question I asked was: “Where do I fit in the ecosystem of all the markets that are out there?”
+The question I asked was: “Where do I fit in the ecosystem of all the markets out there?”

 And that’s what I’m gonna walk you through here.